Best Kids Smartwatch Android Central 2021

 - Charges over micro USB

-If you are looking for a watch your child will enjoy using that will also give you some peace of mind, then you can't go wrong with the Coolpad Dyno.
-It is a well-built piece of technology that only looks nice but has some wonderful features.
+If you are looking for a watch your child will enjoy using, that will also give you some peace of mind, you can't go wrong with the TickTalk 4.
+It's a well-built piece of technology with a style of its own and has some wonderful features.
 Since it has a SIM card in addition to Wi-Fi connectivity, you and your child will be able to communicate as needed.
-You will also have the added benefit of creating GPS geofence areas to alert you when your child enters and exits.
+You will also have the added benefit of creating GPS location tracking and location history to monitor your child's location.
 While the device isn't cheap, it is a great all-in-one communication device for your child that will be much harder to lose than a phone.

-There could be some refinements such as it would be helpful if there was a keyboard on the watch, though tiny, it would be helpful in situations where the canned responses weren't enough, and voice dictation is inappropriate.
-The software could use some cleaning up, but it gets the basics right.
-The Coolpad Dyno still gets so much right.
-So, whether you want to be able to ensure your child is where they should be as well as be able to talk to them, there are options for that.
+There could be some refinements, such as it would be helpful if there was a keyboard on the watch, though tiny, it would be helpful in situations where the canned responses weren't enough, and voice dictation is inappropriate.
+While it would be nice to see geofencing added in, there are so many other great features like the dual-camera setup and iHeartRadio Family streaming.
+So, whether you want to ensure your child is where they should be and be able to talk to them, there are options for that.
 If all you want is to introduce your child to some wearable tech, then there's that too.

 Credits — The team that worked on this guide